robertpiosik/CodeWebChat/README.md

 The benefits of this friction include:

 - developing a mental model of the codebase,
-- eliminating idle time waiting for agentic runs to finish,
+- quick results from a single chat or API call,
-- predictability of AI-generated outputs.
+- predictable outputs.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>